-Source: Essex Minerals and Waste Annual Monitoring Report, 1st April 2010 - 30th March 2011 and Thurrock Council
+Source: Essex Minerals and Waste Annual Monitoring Report, $1^{\rm st}$ April $2010-30^{\rm th}$ March 2011 and Thurrock Council

-Pre-application discussions have taken place.
+\ Pre-application discussions have taken place.
 A fifteen year extension to 31st December 2029 is likely.

-Date the majority of the site has to be restored by
+\\ Date the majority of the site has to be restored by

-Will need a Review of Old Mineral Permissions (ROMP) before 2027
+\\\Will need a Review of Old Mineral Permissions (ROMP) before 2027

 The location of active and inactive mineral sites across Greater Essex is shown in the figure below.
 Please note that this figure also includes minerals transhipment sites which are described and assessed in Section 8, with site plans provided in Appendix 2.
 A minerals transhipment site is an intermediate minerals facility, where minerals are bought in and then transported to another destination.
 A minerals transhipment site will typically take the form of either a rail depot or a wharf, and allow for the sustainable long distance movement of minerals outside of the road network.
-The wharves located in Fingringhoe and Harwich, are, respectively, for the exportation of land-won sand & gravel from the Fingringhoe area and for the exportation and as such it is intended to safeguard Parkeston Quay of the Harwich Port for this potential use.
+The wharves located in Fingringhoe and Harwich, are, respectively, for the exportation of land-won sand & gravel from the Fingringhoe area and for the exportation of recycled aggregate at Harwich.
+Harwich could however act as a site for importation and as such it is intended to safeguard Parkeston Quay of the Harwich Port for this potential use.
 Marine won aggregates are currently imported through Thurrock at one location and crushed rock imported by rail at another.